All Episodes

 You read the comments on Twitter today?

-I mean, so this is, you know, uh, as a friend of mine told me today, don't read those comments on Twitter.
+I mean, so this is, you know, as a friend of mine told me today, don't read those comments on Twitter because if you read them, you're going to, it's, to quote James Comey, more than mildly nauseous.

-We don't have the luxury of saying, well, this is you know, I was queasy when I heard this.
+We don't have the luxury of saying, well, this is, you know, I was queasy when I heard this.

-It's it's action time, and it's and understand what's at stake.
+And understand what's at stake.

 It's not even President Donald Trump that's at stake.